How much can I borrow?

-This depends on a number of factors such as where the land is, what it is used for and whether or not it has the relevant planning permission for the intended use.
+This depends on several factors such as where the land is, what it is used for and whether or not it has the relevant planning permission for the intended use.

 If the land has the relevant planning permission to build on and the location is deemed to be good you could expect to pay a rate of around 0.95% per month.
 If the land has no planning and the location is less desirable, 1.25%-1.5% per month is realistic.

-In addition to the monthly interest cost, lenders charge a lender arrangement fee – a fee for setting up the loan.
-This fee is usually between 1.5% and 2% of the loan amount, although this is sometimes discounted as low as 1%, especially on larger loans.
+In addition to the monthly interest cost, lenders charge an arrangement fee – a fee for setting up the loan.
+This fee is usually between 1.5% and 2% of the loan amount, although this is sometimes discounted as low as 1% for larger loans.

 If the loan is for land acquisition and none of the legal work has begun, 14 days is realistic.
-If you are looking to release equity from land and a valuation is needed, you could expect funds in seven days of full lender application.
-The less work needed the quicker you can expect to complete.
+If you are looking to release equity from land and a valuation is needed, you could expect funds within seven days of full lender application.

 Yes, we can offer finance whether planning permission is in place or not.
 Although the process may be slightly different, borrowing is still usually achievable.

-There are numerous reasons why people choose to take out this type of borrowing against land.
+There are many reasons why people choose to take out this type of borrowing.
 Some of the more common reasons are as follows:

 - To complete the purchase of a piece of land quickly.